blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

         - when processing a [Data Reference Restriction](./RFC-PRIV.md#data-reference-restriction) look for all the Data Capture the `data-reference` of which matches the `data-reference`  of the Restriction.
 Then for each such Data Capture `capture-id` proceed as if when processing when processing a [Capture Restriction](./RFC-PRIV.md#capture-restriction).

-        - when processing a [Data Range](./RFC-PRIV.md#data-range), look for all the Data Capture Fragments the dates of which are within the given Data Range, and set the new **Restriction Scope** to be the intersection of the previous **Restriction Scope** with union of the [Privacy Scope](./RFC-PRIV.md#privacy-scope)s of each of those Data Capture fragments
+        - when processing a [Date Range](./RFC-PRIV.md#date-range), look for all the Data Capture Fragments the dates of which are within the given Date Range, and set the new **Restriction Scope** to be the intersection of the previous **Restriction Scope** with union of the [Privacy Scope](./RFC-PRIV.md#privacy-scope)s of each of those Data Capture fragments
         **Concerned Fragments** is set to all Data Capture Fragments that satisfy both of the criteria:
             - their `scope` is included in the **Restriction Scope**, AND
-            - their `date` falls within the Data Range of the Restriction
+            - their `date` falls within the Date Range of the Restriction

         - when processing a [Provenance Restriction](./RFC-PRIV.md#provenance-restriction) look for all the Data Capture Fragments that match the Provenance Restriction criteria (as seen in [Resolving provenance in requests](#resolving-provenance-in-requests)) and set the new **Restriction Scope** to be the intersection of the previous **Restriction Scope** with union of the [Privacy Scope](./RFC-PRIV.md#privacy-scope)s of each of those Data Capture fragments
         **Concerned Fragments** is set to all Data Capture Fragments that satisfy both of the criteria: